uhfrankie/team-profile-gen/README.md

-# Employee Tracker Challenge
+#  Challenge

 <h1> User Story </h1>
 <p>
-AS A business owner
+AS A manager
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
+I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to their emails and GitHub profiles
 </p>

 <h2> Screenshots </h2>